 - No emergency nor rescue services.

-- Don’t pay.
+- Don’t pay for access.
 Anyone who may ask you to pay for access to rivers, lakes or beach is committing fraud.
 This has recently become an issue.
 Please report them.
 Access to anywhere in the valley is free.
 See Access in Valle Cochamó is Free for detailed info.

 - The Toboganes are extremely dangerous.
 Most of all serious accidents occur there.